top of page

 Leadership & Vision

 Youth Jazz International (YJI) was founded in 2022 by Cindy Lin Chew with the artistic guidance of acclaimed jazz violinist Scott Tixier.
-Originally launched as part of the Chamber Music International Youth Ambassadors program, the ensemble was created to give young string players an opportunity to explore the language of jazz - an area rarely included in traditional classical training.
+The initiative first began within the Chamber Music International Youth Ambassadors program, offering young string musicians an opportunity to learn the language of jazz and improvisation.

-What began as an experimental initiative quickly revealed a strong desire among students for a space where improvisation, collaboration, and creative risk-taking were encouraged.
-In 2023, the program became an independent organization and was renamed Youth Jazz International, reflecting its broader mission to cultivate the next generation of creative musicians.
+What began as an experimental initiative quickly revealed a strong desire among young musicians for a space where improvisation, collaboration, and creative exploration were encouraged.
+In response to this growing enthusiasm, the program became an independent organization in 2023 and was renamed Youth Jazz International, reflecting its broader mission to cultivate the next generation of creative string musicians.

-Together, Cindy Lin Chew and Scott Tixier guide Youth Jazz International with a shared vision: to nurture young artists who listen deeply, create boldly, and carry the spirit of jazz forward.
+Guided by the shared vision of founder Cindy Lin Chew and Artistic Sponsor Scott Tixier, Youth Jazz International continues to nurture young artists who listen deeply, create boldly, and carry the spirit of jazz forward.

 IMG_8109.jpg